dougbtv/docker-asterisk/README.md

 ## Check out the latest build!

-The image is backed by an auto-building-irc-bot which watches for the latest tarball from downloads.asterisk.org, builds it into this docker image and then automatically pushes it to dockerhub.
+The image is backed by [bowline](https://github.com/dougbtv/bowline) (a Docker build server, which I wrote) which watches for the latest tarball from downloads.asterisk.org, builds it into this docker image and then automatically pushes it to dockerhub.

 Whenever a new build is created, the bot creates a pull request here, you can check out the latest merged pull requests, and you'll find a link to the results of the build posted on a paste bin.
 Here's [an example automatically generated pull request](https://github.com/dougbtv/docker-asterisk/pull/16), and here's [an example log](http://www.pasteall.org/54631/text).

-You can come visit the bot in `##asterisk-autobuilder` on freenode.
-Or, naturally feel free to run it yourself.
-(More docs on this to come, you'll find the commands the bot currently takes at the bottom of this readme.)
+Bowline is under-work, but, was inspired by my Asterisk dockerfiles, seeing, it takes a while to compile Asterisk. (which is why it's nice to have an up-to-date image available)

 ## Running it.